Manx language: Church

+In a move towards the Catholic Church in the Isle of Man having a Bishop of its own, in September 2023 St Mary of the Isle Church in Douglas was granted Co-Cathedral status by Pope Francis.
+During the Mass of dedication by Malcolm McMahon, the Archbishop of Liverpool, the Lord's Prayer was recited in Manx and the Manx National Anthem was also performed.

 Phonology

 Stress

 Stress generally falls on the first syllable of a word in Manx, but in many cases, stress is attracted to a long vowel in the second syllable.
 Examples include: